ranga122/docs/src/current/v23.2/admission-control.md

 A well-provisioned CockroachDB cluster may still encounter performance bottlenecks at the node level, as stateful nodes can develop [hot spots]({% link {{ page.version.version }}/performance-best-practices-overview.md %}#hot-spots) that last until the cluster rebalances itself.
 When hot spots occur, they should not cause failures or degraded performance for important work.

-[XXX](): check in with Serverless team about the below statement, which seems directly contradicted by the other one about Serverless above

 This is particularly important for CockroachDB {{ site.data.products.serverless }}, where one user tenant cluster experiencing high load should not degrade the performance or availability of a different, isolated tenant cluster running on the same host.

 Admission control can help if your cluster has degraded performance due to the following types of node overload scenarios: